AlexD717/BTD6-Bot/README.md

 # BTD6-Bot
-My own bot that plays Bloon Tower Defense 6 for you
+My own bot that plays Bloon Tower Defense 6 for you.